-2. The BRDL must be written first and then BRDH, otherwise errors may occur.
+- 2. The BRDL must be written first and then BRDH, otherwise errors may occur. - 3.
+The BRDL register should not be modified during data transmission process.

 UFCR Register

 The UFCR register is the FIFO control register which is used for UART modulation control, BRD range selection and trigger level selection for RXIF and interrupt.